 Within these broad guidelines, the allocation of time will be made based on scientific merit, strategic importance, availability of resources, and the uniqueness of Keck's capabilities for the particular investigation.
 All proposals for use of NASA Keck time will be evaluated by a panel of scientists comprising the NASA Keck Telescope Allocation Committee (NASA/Keck TAC).
 The TAC process will be administered by the NASA Exoplanet Science Institute (NExScI).
 In recognition of the science communities that the NASA Keck time is expected to serve, TAC members are selected to assure balanced expertise in the areas of exoplanets, objects in our own solar system, and in support of NASA's Cosmic Origins and Physics of the Cosmos goals.
 NASA's solicitation of proposals and their evaluation by the NASA Keck TAC will be phased so as to provide the evaluation and ranking of proposals needed to meet the telescope scheduling requirements set by the Director of the Keck Observatory.

-Starting in 2011A and continuing in future semesters, there will be limited time available on the Keck telescopes to make observations of targets based on public Kepler data or data obtained through the Kepler Guest Observer (GO) programs.
-Due to the scheduling constraints imposed by the observing time guaranteed to the Kepler Project, the total amount of time available to observe public or GO Kepler targets will be limited to no more than 2 nights on Keck I. However, there are no specific limitations on the number of nights on Keck II.
-All proposals for observing public Kepler targets must follow the guidelines detailed below:
+Starting in 2011A and continuing in future semesters, there will be limited time available on the Keck telescopes to make single semester observations of targets based on Kepler data.
+Due to the scheduling constraints imposed by the successful Kepler Key Science Projects from 2013B, the total amount of time available for the smaller single-semester proposals will be limited to no more than 2 nights on Keck I. However, there are no specific limitations on the number of nights on Keck II.
+All proposals for observing Kepler targets must follow the guidelines detailed below:

 The opportunity to propose as Principal Investigators (PIs) for the NASA time on the Keck Telescopes is open to all U.S.-based astronomers ("U.S.-based astronomers" have their principal affiliation at a U.S. institution).